 Experience Arenal Volcano

 One of the biggest (and prettiest) reasons people come to La Fortuna is to hike around what may be Costa Rica’s most famous volcano.
 Still active, Arenal is in a “resting phase” but used to have some 40+ eruptions a day.
 From the Arenal 1968 park, there are a couple of trails you can take that wind through black lava fields and lush greenery.
-This blogger has a good outline of what the hikes are like if you’d like more details.

 Go On A Chocolate Or Coffee Tasting